 “West Indies” became the term to describe the territories discovered by Spain – and later also those by other European countries – in the Americas vs the territories in the “East Indies”, or Asia, where India was actually located.

 Although the discovery of the Caribbean Islands, and more specifically of Dominica, is attributed to Christopher Columbus, the islands had in fact already been inhabited by indigenous tribes for centuries.

-The top image is an adjusted creative commons by Ren Ladin through Flickr.
+The last image is an adjusted creative commons by Ren Ladin through Flickr.

 Don't make these mistakes when planning your next trip